TsvetelinaChakarova/Who-wants-to-be-a-millionaire/README.md

+//The project is a part of "Introduction to programming in C++" course.

 This project is a quiz game in the style of `Who wants to be a millionaire`.

 The player can choose between 3 categories - Bulgarian history, Bulgarian geography or Bulgarian sport.
 Additionally a game with all categories could be played.